mirkoklukas/tda-mapper-py/README.md

 reflects the size of the associated clusters.

 The take away should be that there are actually two separate branches growing out of a bigger cluster.
-You shouldn't focus to much on the fact that the two branches cross each other.
+You shouldn't focus too much on the fact that the two branches cross each other.
 Although it reflects the reality of the situation pretty well, it is rather a bi-product of the fact that the data set lives in so few dimensions.

 ![The result of the mapper construction](https://github.com/mirkoklukas/tda-mapper-py/blob/master/example/result.png "The result of the mapper construction")